ShipSoft/FairShip/newMuonDIS/README.md

   - Soft tracks are for all processes except destructive "Muon nuclear interaction".
 The first one is the initial input muon.
   - UBT, SBT and SST hits are all hits with a GetTrackID() equal to the input muon track ID.
   - The separate volumes are:
-    - muon shied "MS"
+    - muon shield "MS"
     - UBT detector "UBT" (now just a dummy plane)
     - SBT detector "SBTsens" for liquid scintillator and "SBTfr" for frame material
     - SST detector "SSTsens" for liquid scintillator and "SSTfr" for frame material
-    - Helium "He" and to do: He frame (balloon) "HEfr"
+    - Helium "HE"
-    - Air "Air" from before and after UBT, after balloon, cavern, SST.
+    - Air "AIR" from before and after UBT, after balloon, cavern, SST.
     - The rest "REST" anything not taken into account in the previous categories.
     - to add material or change categories, edit top part of MuDISDefs.h file, and method GetLabel() in MuonPath.cxx